Diabetes Centre

 How we can help you

-We work with your local general practitioner (GP), other health care professionals and your family or carer to identify your needs and how well you are managing your diabetes.
+We work with you, your local general practitioner (GP), other health care professionals and your family/carer to identify your needs and help you manage your diabetes.
 We can provide advice about life-style changes, medicines (including insulin) and support you in learning to live with diabetes.

 We will also make appointments with others from our health team (e.g. doctor, dietitian, podiatrist) to prevent or manage complications.
 We can help you arrange any equipment you might need such as blood glucose testing equipment, insulin devices and supplies, and teach you how to use these.

-We care for people who have a diagnosis of Type 1 & 2 diabetes, diabetes caused by disorders of pancreas, steroid induced diabetes and diabetes caused by other conditions such as cystic fibrosis.
+We care for people who have a diagnosis of Type 1 & 2 diabetes, diabetes caused by disorders of pancreas, steroid induced diabetes and Type 3c diabetes caused by other conditions such as cystic fibrosis or pancreatitis.

 Our team includes